Additional Component/ Formatting Information

 For chapters, page 1 is the first page of the Introduction and is numbered “1” at the bottom center of this page.
 The remainder of the document is numbered with Arabic numerals.
 All subsequent major sections, such as first pages of chapters or appendices, are numbered with the centered number at the bottom.
 Numbering is consecutive through references and appendices.

-The VSU Guide asks for a full-capped title for each chapter; no bold faced type.
+Use a full-capped title for each chapter; no bold faced type.
 Remember—the first page of each chapter has a 2 inch top margin.
 One blank line falls between the heading, the capitalized title, and the beginning paragraph.
 An example of Chapter I follows:

 The body of the text must be double-spaced.
 Additional line spaces may be used to set off headings.
 Long quotations, formulas, endnotes, etc. are to follow the spacing indicated in the style manual approved by your program.
 For APA, this rule also refers to the reference list.
 Quotations of more than 40 words should be indented five spaces from the left and five spaces from the right and single-spaced.

-See APA Style Manual, MLA Style Manual, or Turabian as appropriate for examples of acceptable type style.
 Times New Roman is recommended as the font.
 The font should be at least 10 point with 12 point being preferred for readability.
 Dot matrix print, script, or other nonstandard typefaces are acceptable in the appendices of the final manuscript only.
 All other portions must be in a standard font or typeface.
 If pen work (drawing) is needed, use black permanent drawing ink.
 Any freehand material must look professional—consider hiring a specialist to do this.

 Be sure that your paper looks the same from section to section.
 Different margins, different heading formats, and different fonts are very apparent and detract from the presentation of your work (and are not acceptable).
 Take the time to look over the paper from beginning to end and notice things that don’t match or line up.
 As mentioned in the capitalization section, be consistent in your use of upper case letters and abbreviations.
 There may be several correct ways to refer to the title or place or item, but once you select one, use it throughout your paper.
+BE CONSISTENT!!

 The nature of a research document at this level requires a certain level of restatement of your purpose, problem, and method.
 However, try to paraphrase enough to avoid making the redundancy an exact duplicate of previously presented material.
 Some duplication is OK — but after the third exact restatement, the reader might begin thinking you are incapable of explaining your research in meaningful ways.